-On your journey throughout Italy, one thing will become apparent very quickly; this is a country with deep roots and a rich history.
-You will be reminded of this fact as you visit the Colosseum, the leaning tower of Pisa, the Sistine Chapel or the ancient city of Pompeii.
-Italy is a country that is well known for its historical landmarks, architecture and its creation of numerous technological advancements and inventions, many of which are still in use today.
+On your journey throughout this country, one thing will become apparent very quickly - history of Italy has very deep roots and is quite complex when trying to grasp it at a quick glance.
+Some of this history can be felt first hand when visiting such places at the Colosseum, the leaning tower of Pisa, the Sistine Chapel or the ancient city of Pompeii just to name a few.
+Aside from being well known for many historical monuments in Italy, this country is also famous for its many landmarks, amazing architecture plus the creation of numerous technological advancements and Italian inventions, many of which are still in use today.

 Travel from Venice to Rome via Florence and Italy's coast Discover the sights and delights of Italy on this week long highlights tour.
 Begin amid the canals of Venice, visit the charming towns of the Cinque Terre, soak up beauty and history in Florence and wind up in the piazzas of Rome.
 With plenty of free time for independent exploration, and the freedom to discover Italy's history and culture at your own pace, there's no better way to see this wonderful pocket of Europe.